 algorithm—a set of rules to be followed in calculations.

 arbitrary—in legal terms, lacking logical reason.

 bipartisan — supported by two political parties.

-This article originally appeared in the fall 2023 edition of The Legal Eagle.
+This article originally appeared in the winter 2024 issue of The Legal Eagle, Special Social Media Edition.